iZeaoGamer/Zector/major.md

 - Fixed nicknames finally! yey!
 - When you type /nick <name>, it'll now change your nick instead of automatically reverting to your username.
 - Fixed /realname from returning with errors.
+- Fixed OverLord hearts not being removed when removing OverLord armor from your armor inventory slot.
+Thanks <@417102257017061377> for reporting this!
+- Reduced OverLord levels to Max Level 5.
+- Bug fixes with The auctionHouse 2.0 plugin.
+- Fixed lore not displaying in auction house.
+- Fixed WorldBorder being too short in plots.
+Before, it was at 100.
+Now it’s at 1k.
+I plan to increase it if people want me to.